 To make things simpler for you, we have done the legwork and have compiled a list of the best budget LED TVs in India.
 These TVs do not cost much and are priced under Rs 20,000.

 But before we get going, let's have a short look at what should you check before buying a TV.

 What to Look for When Buying a TV

-In case you haven't noticed yet, a higher resolution yields a better image quality in the same size of display.
+Resolution: In case you haven't noticed yet, a higher resolution yields a better image quality in the same size of the display.
 While 4K TVs offer one of the best experiences, they fall on the expensive side.
-TVs in the budget segment usually hovers in the Full HD (1920 x 1080 pixels) and HD Ready (1366 x 768 pixels) segment.
+TVs in the budget segment usually hover in the Full HD (1920 x 1080 pixels) and HD Ready (1366 x 768 pixels) segment.

 At the same time, do check out the built-in Smart TV features as well.
 Most budget TVs do not have Chromecast support.
 Instead, they come with other alternatives which can sometimes be challenging to set up.

-Would you want to buy a TV with sub-par audio?
+Audio Quality: Would you want to buy a TV with sub-par audio?
 I bet not.
-While most TVs have the audio output north of 15 Watts, it's always a wise decision to double-check the audio output.
+While most TVs have an audio output north of 15 Watts, it's always a wise decision to double-check the audio output.

 But at the end of the day, a remote shouldn't feel cluttered with a ton of buttons.
 And well, the reverse is also true.

 LG is known for its high picture quality, and this one is no different.
 The IPS LED panel delivers an excellent picture quality with rich and natural colors.
 The audio output is at 20 Watts, which is quite decent for a medium-sized room.
 And as far as the smart features are concerned, you can play music, browse the internet and access apps like YouTube, Netflix, and Amazon Prime app directly.

 Though the OS is fast and responsive, it's not Android-based.
 It's built on their in-house platform called webOS, which is a tad limiting compared to Android TVs.